GraspIO/docs-user-guide/Concepts/Format_Target.md

 # Format and Target

-Models store your information in an abstract structured form.
-However, in many cases it is not the most convenient way to see and edit it, and it is often not the form in which your computer systems and applications understand.

-That's where *formats* come in the play.
-They are special models (yes!) that transform information stored in the model in a form that is easy for your and for computers to work with.
+Format is a special kind of model that transforms information stored in a structured document into a user-readable ot machine-readable form.

 There are two types of formats:

-* *Editor* format describes how you want to see the model on the screen when you edit it - e.g. as a form, or text, or tree of elements, or perhaps a diagram.
+* Editor format describes how to present the document in an editor.
-* *Output*, or *generator*, format describes how to transform your model into something that computers can understand - e.g. configuration file or executable script.
+* Output format, also called generator, describes how to transform your model into something that computers can understand, i.e. turn it into a code.

-For the same model (or, rather, its grammar) a developer can implement several alternative ways of representing it in an editor or generating its output.
-For example, one of your systems may need this model in a form of a data document, while another one might prefer a program that it can run.
-Such outputs generated from the model with some output format are called *targets*.
+Same model type can have multiple alternative ways of representing it in an editor and generating its output.
+Each of them will have its own format.

+The results of code generation from a model by an output format are called targets.
+They can be saved locally or instantly delivered to the applications that need them.